Ashik-Abdullah-Chowdhury/Ashik-Abdullah-Chowdhury.github.io/_pages/about.md

 I began working extensively with tools like **Google Earth Engine**, QGIS, and InVEST, discovering how geospatial analysis can answer complex environmental questions.
 My research now focuses on land-use dynamics, habitat quality, and environmental pressures in Bangladesh.

-Currently, I am conducting research on **Suitability assessment of reservoirs in Halda Watershed**, using geospatial data to understand how human activities influence natural habitats.
+Currently, I am conducting research on **Suitability assessment of reservoirs in Halda Watershed**, using geospatial data to discover the suitable reservoirs which can supply water to agricultural fields.

 ---